1

 26

-The previous shooting gallery.
+The previous shooting gallery shop.

 The boy reluctantly took out a silver coin and left the shop.